wp-plugins/strictly-autotags/readme.txt

 PLEASE DO NOT GIVE THIS CODE OUT TO ANYONE ELSE.
 YOUR WEBSITE AND DETAILS THAT YOU HAVE PROVIDED ME ARE THE ONLY SITES ALLOWED TO USE THE PLUGIN UNLESS YOU HAVE
 GIVEN ME FULL WHOIS INFORMATION AND SERVER/SITE INFO.

-You can buy the premium plugin from my website http://www.strictly-software.com/plugins/strictly-auto-tags It is also now available for sale on https://www.etsy.com/uk/listing/190328462/strictly-autotags
+Now available for sale on https://www.etsy.com/uk/listing/190328462/strictly-autotags as well if you are interested in the premium version.

 Strictly AutoTags is a plugin that scans an English language post for words that could be used as tags and then orders them so that the most relevant words get added against the post.
 Just because a word appears in a post that is already in your list of tags does not mean that it should